GonikDaniel/presight/README.md

 # Presight Frontend Exercise

-#### Create a react application and nodes web server for the following use cases

 1. Create a mock api to serve paginated list of information with filtering and search capabilities

    - Define a data object having the following